 The at-large vacancy election shall be a general election in which all empty seats are opened up to candidates from any college.
 Senators will be elected by a plurality vote of the student body.

-Elections shall adhere to the ASG Election Code.

 Section 3 – Chair of the Senate Elections

 The Senate shall elect, from amongst the Senators, via a majority of Senators present, a presiding officer for its meetings who shall be known as the Chair of the Senate.
 This election shall occur in the spring semester as outlined in Article II, Section 11 of this Constitution and be coordinated by the Ethics Committee.